henrikfroehling/RangeIt/README.md

 while (it--)
     Console.WriteLine(it.Current);

-// change second element
+it = list.ConstBegin() + 2;

-// not possible, since it is a const iterator
+// changing second element not possible,
-// won't compile
+// since it is a const iterator,
-// it = list.ConstBegin() + 2;
+// this won't compile
 // it.Current = 7;

 it = list.ConstBegin();